Evolution of King Jimmy

 by Dale Brown

 It is common persuasion, usually by those unfamiliar with the difficulties of translating ancient languages, that the Bible translated in 1611 under the authority of King James was not merely authorized by the king of England but rather the "King of the Universe."
 They compare the style of modern English to that of 1611 and come to the conclusion that all modern translations have been tampered with and are therefore corrupt.
 Though it is possible for scholars to make mistakes it is generally not their intention.
 Even within the same language, over time there are spelling and definition problems that arise.
-Compare the following styles of "Englysh."
+Compare the following styles of "Englysh."by Dale Brown

 The Lord’s prayer in Old English of A.D.
 1000: